Class Meeting Times: Mondays & Wednesdays, 10am-11:50am

 Following the strong suggestion from students in this class previous semesters, there will be NO REQUIRED FINAL EXAM in this class.
 Students are therefore urged to do extremely well on the daily quizzes to demonstrate their knowledge gained from day to day.
 See above for details on the daily quizzes.
 There will be an optional final exam for students who are not pleased with their progress on daily quizzes; see above for details.

-- At the midterm and at the end of the semester, you will be asked to participate in a group oral presentation before the class.
+- Early in the semester and again at the end of the semester, you will be asked to participate in a group oral presentation before the class.
 For the first round of oral presentations, your group will choose a short story from Edwige Danticat's collection Krik!
 Krak!
-For the second round of presentations, groups will choose a text from the collection Green Cane and Juicy Flotsa.
+For the second round of presentations, groups will choose a text from the collection Green Cane and Juicy Flotsam.
 Complete instructions for these presentations may be found on the assignments page.
 Each presentation will be worth 15% of your grade.

 Your final grade in the class will be calculated as follows: